HotSauceNinja/SEI-Project-4/README.md

 ### Prerequisites

 The website is mobile friendly and the user can access it through the browser.
-#### User experience
+#### User journey

-Non-logged in staff can easily consult the scheduling updates at a glance by accessing the film list and screening schedule without needing to log in.
+Non-logged in staff can easily consult the scheduling updates at a glance by accessing the film list and the screening schedule without needing to log in.

 ![home page](https://github.com/HotSauceNinja/SEI-Project-4-FASTival/blob/main/README%20images/Home_page.gif?raw=true)

-However, only logged in staff can make changes to the database and the schedule:
+However, only logged in staff can make changes to the database and the schedule.
+Here is the process of registering a user:

 ![register user](https://github.com/HotSauceNinja/SEI-Project-4-FASTival/blob/main/README%20images/register_user.gif?raw=true)